Three generations of human rights: Third-generation human rights

 The African Charter on Human and Peoples' Rights ensures many of those: the right to self-determination, right to development, right to natural resources and right to satisfactory environment.
 Some countries also have constitutional mechanisms for safeguarding third-generation rights.
 For example, the Hungarian Parliamentary Commissioner for Future Generations, the Parliament of Finland's Committee for the Future, and the erstwhile Commission for Future Generations in the Israeli Knesset.

 Some international organizations have offices for safeguarding such rights.
 An example is the High Commissioner on National Minorities of the Organization for Security and Co-operation in Europe.
-The Directorate-General for the Environment of the European Commission has as its mission "protecting, preserving and improving the environment for present and future generations, and promoting sustainable development".
+The Directorate-General for the Environment of the European Commission has as its mission "protecting, preserving and improving the environment for present and future generations, and promoting sustainable development."

 A few jurisdictions have enacted provisions for environmental protection, e.g. New York's "forever wild" constitutional article, which is enforceable by action of the New York State Attorney General or by any citizen ex rel. with the consent of the Appellate Division.
+Wales has legislation to promote sustainable development and establishes a Future Generations Commissioner.